ostark/craft-async-queue/README.md

 # Async (Background) Queue

 With Craft's job queue you can run heavy tasks in the background.
 Unfortunately, this is not entirely true, when `runQueueAutomatically => true` (default), the job queue is handled by a ajax (FPM) call.
-With many jobs in the queue and limited PHP-FPM processes this break your site.
+With many jobs in the queue and limited PHP-FPM processes this can break your site.

 This plugin replaces Craft's default queue handler and moves queue execution to a non-blocking background process.
-The command `craft queue/run` gets executed right after you push a Job to the queue`.
+The command `craft queue/run` gets executed right after you push a Job to the queue.

 [Here](https://github.com/craftcms/cms/issues/1952) you can find the initial discussion I started at `craftcms/cms`.

+## Requirements

+* Craft 3
+* Permissions to execute a php binary
+* proc_open()

 ## Installation